adrianamanna/epi_social_inequalities/README.md

 NOTE: TO SIMULATE THE EPIDEMIC WITH ANY DECOUPLED MATRIX YOU NEED TO COMPUTE BEFORE THE AGGREGATE MATRIX AS WELL.

-2. Run the run_compute_mat.py.
-This script computes and stores the decoupled matrices in the '_matrices' folder.
+2. Run 'python run_compute_mat.py' This script computes and stores the decoupled matrices in the '_matrices' folder.

-3. Run the plt_matrices.py.
-This script plots the decoupled matrices and stores the figures in the '_figures' folder.
+3. Run 'python plt_matrices.py' This script plots the decoupled matrices and stores the figures in the '_figures' folder.